phun-ky/phun-ky.github.io/_drafts/trusted-data.md

 * "acknowledged truths"
 * north korea

-In the old days, maps

-* Borders that does not exist
-* lands/countries that does not exist
-* old maps with blank areas

-Modern maps

-* THe issue where google maps reported an island, but no island was found

 Can we trust the delivery boy? / Can we trust the transportation of data?